nacnudus/tidyxl/README.md

 tabular form.
 Sometimes date formatting is retained, but mostly formatting is lost, and position has to be inferred again.

-The `tidyxl` package addresses the programmer's problems by not discarding information.
+[tidyxl](https://github.com/nacnudus/tidyxl) addresses the programmer's problems by not discarding information.
 It imports the content, position and formatting of cells, leaving it up to the user to associate the different forms of information, and to re-encode them in tabular form without loss.
 Further packages are planned to assist with that step.

 ## Similar projects